 Watch this video to learn more about how drones are helping restore connectivity in Puerto Rico:

-2. Inexpensive Mapping
+2. Mapping for Sustainability

 As drones become cheaper, they’re becoming a viable tool for countries with fewer resources to use for mapping projects.